 Tocilizumab side effects

-Also call your doctor at once if you have:
+Tocilizumab may cause serious side effects.
+Call your doctor at once if you have:

 severe stomach cramps, bloating, diarrhea or constipation;

-Common side effects may include:
+Common side effects of tocilizumab may include:

 runny or stuffy nose, sinus pain, sore throat;